French cruiser Jean de Vienne: Italian FR.11

 She was handed over to Italy's Regia Marina, renamed FR.11 and raised on 18 February 1943.
 Italy received many French ships in November 1942 in addition to Jean de Vienne: 2 light cruisers, 11 destroyers, 11 minor ships (corvettes, etc.), 9 submarines and 10 minesweepers.

 A ship refit was begun but was only about 85% complete at the time of the Italian armistice.

 By the end of June 1943, FR.11 was ready to be moved from Toulon to Liguria for the last repairs, and a crew from the sunken Italian cruiser Trieste was sent to Toulon in order to manage the ship.
 However, the departure was delayed and the vessel fell into German hands once more in September.

-In an air raid, the ship was hit by incendiary bombs on 24 November 1943 and set ablaze, gradually listing until she rested against the quayside.
+During a USAAF air raid, the ship was hit by incendiary bombs on 24 November 1943 and set ablaze, gradually listing until she rested against the quayside.
 When Toulon was liberated by the Allies in August 1944 (Operation Dragoon), a refit was considered but the idea was abandoned and Jean de Vienne was scrapped.